grafana/metrictank/docs/tools.md

     	comma separated list of cassandra addresses in host:port form (default "localhost:9042") -init-load-concurrency int
-    	Number of partitions to load concurrently on startup. (default 1) -keyspace string
+    	Number of partitions to load concurrently on startup. (default 1) -init-load-retries int
+    	Number of times to retry loading a partition on startup before failing. (default 3) -keyspace string
     	Cassandra keyspace to store metricDefinitions in. (default "metrictank") -num-conns int